Lee Waters

 Lee Waters (born 12 February 1976) is a Welsh Labour and Co-operative politician who served as Deputy Minister for Climate Change from 2021 to 2024.
-He has served as the Member of the Senedd (MS) for Llanelli since 2016.
+He served as the Member of the Senedd (MS) for Llanelli from 2016 until 2026.

 Early life

 Waters grew up in Ammanford.
 His father was a coal miner who was made redundant and his mother was a hairdresser.
 He has stated he did not grow up in a political or "militant" family but remembered his father, who was supportive of a ballot rather than industrial action at the time, going on strike.

 He studied at Amman Valley Comprehensive School and while at school wrote a piece for Wales on Sunday about his fellow students, asking whether they were planning on staying in their community.
 He found many were keen to leave.
 He has criticised those who told him at 15 that "if you want to get on, you have to get out".